Residencies Munson-Williams-Proctor Arts Institute Artists-in-Residence Program

 - Artists receive two stipend payments of $1,250 in September and in January for a total of $2,500

-- Fall and Winter session non-credit teaching opportunities in the Community Arts Education program; paid compensation as an Community Arts Education Instructor and subject to enrollment guidelines.
+- Fall and Winter session non-credit teaching opportunities in the Community Arts Education program; paid compensation as a Community Arts Education Instructor and subject to enrollment guidelines.

-- Joint fall artists talk, winter open studio, spring exhibition, and promotion for these events.
+- Joint fall artists talk, winter open studio, spring Museum of Art exhibition, and promotion for these events.

 - Access to school facilities in your discipline.